Cleaning hospitals with the i-mop

 - A chlorinated detergent is used for cleaning theatre areas.
 General areas are cleaned with neutral detergent.
 Machines are thoroughly rinsed after each clean.

-- It has been important to dust mop first to avoid hair and debris being caught in the squeegee
+- i-mops must be dusted before use to avoid hair and debris being caught in the squeegee

 - Using the hard red brushes on some surfaces has given superior results